ciwg/workshop-2024-10-01-double-auctions/README.md

     - **Assets:Margin**: Credits $5000.00 to margin.
       - **Credit**: In accounting, a credit entry increases liabilities or equity accounts or decreases asset accounts.
       - **Margin**: The collateral or funds required to open or maintain a trading position.
+      - **Margin Entry Explanation**: Crediting margin allocates the necessary collateral to support the pending bid, ensuring that sufficient funds are reserved for the potential purchase.
     - **Assets:Cash**: Debits $5000.00 from cash.
       - **Debit**: In accounting, a debit entry increases asset or expense accounts or decreases liabilities or equity accounts.
+      - **Cash Entry Explanation**: Debiting cash reduces the available liquid funds, reserving the amount needed to fulfill the bid if it gets executed.

 ---